Series 1 - Episode 1

 Coming back out, he encounters Stella (Moira Redmond), a nervous woman who has arrived to see Dr Treading.
 She confirms the body is Treading but wants nothing to do with it.
 Keel gets tough with her; he knows a junkie when he sees one; but she doesn't know anything so he lets her go when she refuses proper treatment.
 A short time later, Inspector Wilson and his sergeant (Alister Williamson and Astor Sklair) arrive and Keel shows them the body and describes the mysterious stranger.
 Keel then returns to his flat where he finds the stranger - it is Steed, but he doesn't disclose his name - sitting in an armchair in his lounge.
 Keel orders him out and threatens to call the police but Steed persuades him his only chance of vengeance will come through his assistance - Steed wants Peggy's killer as much as Keel does.
 Steed persuades him to pose as a cash-strapped GP who has decided he's had enough and seeks the easy riches of a life pushing heroin; he will have a visit the following afternoon at 4:30 from the courier, after which they'll be in business.

 The drug courier is Johnson, who delivers the package and then asks for a favour - Stella walks in and Johnson asks for her to have "a little treatment".
 Steed meanwhile is playing poker with Charlie and tells him he is playing Keel, who has been talked into handling the stuff and now been compromised by Stella.
-Steed tells Charlie that Keel knows he's being used but thinks himself clever enough to get out at the last moment.
-If Spicer hadn't killed Treading before Steed arrived they might have saved themselves some trouble.
+Steed tells Charlie that Keel knows he's being used but thinks himself clever enough to get out at the last moment - but will just end up in the noose.
+If Spicer hadn't killed Treading before Steed arrived they might have saved themselves some trouble!
 When Steed leaves, Charlies orders Spicer to follow him...

 Steed visits Keel and learns he evaded the trap by prescribing Stella a proper treatment rather than giving her heroin.
 Steed tells him to refuse to co-operate with the gang and hint he may go to the police.
 He warns him the man they send to kill him will be the man who killed Peggy.However, Spicer is watching the surgery and phones Charlie to inform him Steed is talking to Keel...